react-epfl/padoc-android-chat/app/src/main/java/com/react/gabriel/wbam/padoc/README.md

 * ~~Re-register service every so often.
 Otherwise if device is not scanning it won't be discovered.
 Weird.~~
 	* Problem lies in discovery, wifi reset solves it, for now...
 * ~~__Don't try to connect if another connection is being made__~~ OK
+* Pause server while attempting a connection
+* Stop service while attempting a connection
+* Detect or prevent double sockets
 * ~~Clean discovery process~~ OK
 * Make app work when in background mode
-* Send mesh peers to new peer in one message instead of many
+* ~~Send mesh peers to new peer in one message instead of many~~
 * Verify if source address is known when receiving a message
 * Complete documentation